 Students pursuing our M.A. in Hebraic Roots of Christianity have the opportunity to delve deeply in the complex yet rich Hebraic world out of which Christianity arose.
-The field of study is much larger than the Jewishness of Jesus, embracing not only the dynamic world Second Temple Judaism but also the processes by which Hebraic life and thought influenced the early Church Fathers.
+The field of study is much larger than the Jewishness of Jesus, embracing not only the dynamic world of Second Temple Judaism but also the shared heritage of rabbinic Judaism and early Christianity.
 The degree program allows our students the flexibility to pursue their own specialized interests within the field.

 Students enrolled in the M.A. in Hebraic Roots of Christianity have ample opportunities to draw upon the rich academic and cultural resources of Jerusalem throughout their period of study.
 We are hard pressed to find a more appropriate place to study the Christian movement as it developed out of Judaism than in Jerusalem, the city in which the church was born.

 In Jerusalem, students are immersed in active, living communities, both Jewish and Christian, that trace their descent directly to the days of the New Testament.
 In addition, the world comes to Jerusalem—conferences and seminars held throughout the city beckon students to interact with biblical scholars and experts in the broad and lively fields of Judaism and early Christianity.